espruino/BangleApps/apps/ha/README.md

 # Home Assistant
 This app integrates your BangleJs into the HomeAssistant.

+# How to use
+Click on the left and right side of the screen to select the triggers that you configured.
+Click in the middle of the screen to send the trigger to HomeAssistant.

 # First Setup
 1.)
 First of all, make sure that HomeAssistant and the HomeAssistant Android App works.